hai-vr/documentation/docs/products/prefabulous/universal/replace-textures.md

 :::

 To use this component:
-- Add a "PA-H Replace Textures" component anywhere in your avatar.
+- Add a "PA Replace Textures" component anywhere in your avatar.
 - The component will list all textures found inside renderers your avatar, as long as the renderer or any of its parents is not inside an "Editor Only"-tagged object.
 - Press "+ Add" on any texture that you would like to replace.
 - Provide a new texture in the field located below "Replace with".